vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 vnetman@vnetman-mint:>
 ~~~~~~~~~~~~~~~

-Since there are no further changes in the argument parsing code, in the code samples below we'll just focus on changes to the `process_pcap` function.

-#### Step 2: Basic PCAP handling
+#### Step 2: Basic pcap handling

-Open the PCAP and count how many packets it contains.
+Open the pcap and count how many packets it contains.

 {% highlight python %}
 from scapy.utils import RawPcapReader